Sitefinity/mvc-samples/DynamicContentWidgetCustomDesigner/readme.md

-Create custom designer views for dynamic content widgets
+How to make custom designer for dynamic widget
 =====================================

 All Sitefinity and Feather widgets have designers where you configure widget properties.